carlosbrando/rails21-book/text/07_Railties/07_plugin_about.markdown

 	plugin.about["author"] # => “Carlos Brando”
 	plugin.about["url"] # => “http://www.nomedojogo.com”

-If you find some good use for this feature and want to share with me, maybe i can change my mind about its real need.
+If you find some good use for this feature and want to share with me, maybe I can change my mind about its real need.